 Search Within a Single Website

-To find results from a specific website, use the site: shortcut followed by the site URL you wish to locate.
-Keep in mind that you must enter the entire site domain in your query.
-Note the missing “.com” at the end of the incorrect search query.
+To search for results from a specific website, use the site: shortcut followed by the website URL.
+Make sure to include the entire domain in your query.

 Using “In” Or “All” Searches

 To search for exact words in a title, URL, or text, use intitle:, inurl:, or intext: respectively.
 This can be useful if you only remember specific details of a post or if you heard about it from a third party.